BCCDC-PHL/determinator/README.md

 ```

-At this time both the path to the reference and the reference ID is required with bbsplit.
+At this time, both the path to the reference and the reference ID is required with bbsplit.

 ```mermaid